 There has to be a DC isolating switch between the panels and the inverter.
-This is likely to be mounted near the inverter.
+This is likely to be mounted near the inverter or on the outside of the house near the cable entry-point.
 It is very important to make sure that a proper DC switch is fitted and that its enclosure is water-tight (rated IP66+, no upward-facing cable glands, only one cable through each gland, and no extra holes drilled in the back of the box for mounting).